ChausseBenjamin/inbox-for-todoist/README.md

 You todoist token can be found on [Todoist](https://todoist.com) inside of `settings` and then `Integrations`.
 It will be labelled as `API Token`.

-Rest assured that if you submit a merge request, your token will not be shared as `todoist_API.txt` has been set to be ignored by github inside the `.gitignore` file `line: 108`.
+Rest assured that if you submit a pull request, your token will not be shared as `todoist_API.txt` has been set to be ignored by github inside the `.gitignore` file `line: 108`.
 Also none of your tasks stored inside your offline cache will be shared as `todoist.cache` has been set to be ignored by github inside the `.gitignore` file `line: 105`.

 ## Preferences ##
 ### Refresh Rate ###